Actress Kelly Preston dies at 57 after battle with breast cancer

+Travolta confirmed his wife's death in an Instagram post late Sunday.
+He said she died after a two-year battle with breast cancer.

-"It is with a very heavy heart that I inform you that my beautiful wife Kelly has lost her two-year battle with breast cancer," her husband John Travolta said on Instagram.
+"It is with a very heavy heart that I inform you that my beautiful wife Kelly has lost her two-year battle with breast cancer," Travolta said of his wife of 28 years.
 "She fought a courageous fight with the love and support of so many."

-Travolta thanked doctors and staff who helped her during the battle, and he also thanked friends and family.

-"Kelly's love and life will always be remembered," Travolta added in the Instagram post.
+Preston had a lengthy career on film and television and at times appearing in films with her husband.
+They had three children together.

+Preston and Travolta were married at a midnight ceremony in Paris in 1991 while the couple were expecting their first son, Jett.

 Actress Kelly Preston dies at 57 after battle with breast cancer